Lexpedite/blawx/INSTALL.md

 The repository is in a very early state.
 If you need assistance with installation, open an issue in GitHub, and the answer to your question will be added to this file, or join the Slack.

-This process was tested on Windows 10 using Ubuntu 18.04 under WSL.
+This process was tested on Windows 10 using Ubuntu 20.04 under WSL2.
 Your mileage will vary.

 ## Install Apache
 `sudo apt-get install apache2`